Overseas France: The Dublin procedure does not apply to asylum applicants in overseas France.[1]

 Asylum seekers receive an asylum claim certificate specifying the procedure under which they have been placed, for instance the Dublin procedure.[15]
 This asylum claim certificate allows asylum seekers under a Dublin procedure to remain legally on French territory during the entire procedure.

-Once a claim is classified as a Dublin procedure, the applicant receives a second information leaflet on the Dublin procedure (Leaflet B, produced by the EU and translated into several languages)[14] and a Dublin notice document (convocation Dublin) issued by the Prefecture.
+Once a claim is classified as a Dublin procedure, the applicant receives a second information leaflet on the Dublin procedure (Leaflet B, produced by the EU and translated into several languages)[16] and a Dublin notice document (convocation Dublin) issued by the Prefecture.
 The presence of an interpreter at that stage is not guaranteed and practice varies widely depending on the Prefecture.
-The applicant must go to the Prefecture every month with their Dublin notice document to clock in.
+The applicant must go to the Prefecture regularly with their Dublin notice document to clock-in when they are subject to a house arrest order.[17]

 Usually, the applicant is informed that a take back or a take charge procedure has been initiated through the information written at the back of his Dublin notice document.
 However, there is not necessarily information either about the country which was contacted or on the criteria leading to this referral.
 Moreover, the asylum seeker is not necessarily informed about the date when the country determined to be responsible for their application is contacted and sometimes does not know the date of the requested Member State’s reply either.
 Asylum seekers under the Dublin procedure are formally informed about these dates through notification of the readmission order letter delivered to them once the decision to “take charge” or “take back” has been made.